Zack & Wiki: Quest for Barbaros' Treasure: Development

 The pirate theme of Zack & Wiki was decided in its conceptual stage.
 The game was first announced by Capcom under the working title "Project Treasure Island Z" in March 2007 and was officially unveiled at Capcom's San Francisco Gamer's Day that April.
 The title was changed in the English localization shortly thereafter due to international copyright conflicts relating to the similarly themed novel Treasure Island by Robert Louis Stevenson.
-The developer went through nearly 200 names before settling on the final one, which Takeshita explained was descriptive of the main characters and plot and, in order to appeal to children, a name one may associate with a kids cartoon series.
+The developer went through nearly 200 names before settling on the final one, which Takeshita explained was descriptive of the main characters and plot and, in order to appeal to children, a name one may associate with a kids' cartoon series.

 Release

-Leading up to its October release date, the newly titled game was featured at several gaming conventions and tradeshows including Japan's annual World Hobby Fair, San Diego Comic-Con International, the Leipzig Games Convention, the Electronic Entertainment Expo (E3), and the Tokyo Game Show.
+Leading up to its October release date, the newly titled game was featured at several gaming conventions and tradeshows including Japan's annual World Hobby Fair, San Diego Comic-Con, the Leipzig Games Convention, the Electronic Entertainment Expo (E3), and the Tokyo Game Show.
 In a promotional video for the game first shown at E3, Zack & Wiki featured background sounds after accomplishing certain tasks.
 One such sound used in the video was the Islamic prayer "Allāhu Akbar" ("God is great"), which was repeatedly used as players worked on a puzzle while tribal islanders prayed around a totem.
 After receiving complaints and being contacted by the Council on American-Islamic Relations, Capcom removed the phrase from the game.

 Zack & Wiki was advertised differently in each region of release.
 In Japan, the game was promoted by television personality Kusano Hitoshi.
 A related manga titled Takarajima Z Bara Shoku no Shinju (宝島Z バラ色の真珠) began publication in the premiere issue of Kerokero Ace magazine on October 21, 2007.
 According to Christian Svensson, the company's Vice President of Strategic Planning and Business Development, Capcom's outreach was largely "family-targeted" rather than for core-gamers.
 Additionally, despite prominent television advertising in the Japan, the developer wanted to rely on "word of mouth" to market the game in the United States, as it had done with the Ace Attorney series.
 Capcom later sent out an online reviewer's guide for the press and made a Flash demo available on the game's official website.
 To promote the game in South Korea, Capcom included a mousepad and a tiny treasure chest containing a candy necklace with each copy preordered.
 One hundred of these preorders were to have a real pearl necklace in place of the candy one.

 Reception

-Reviews

-Zack & Wiki: Quest for Barbaros' Treasure has received very positive reviews, with the controls being especially praised.
-The game currently has an average of 86% on Game Rankings and 87 out of 100 on Metacritic.
+Zack & Wiki: Quest for Barbaros' Treasure received "generally favorable reviews" according to review aggregator platforms GameRankings and Metacritic.